anton-smirnov-robert/weaver/content/note/Does A.I. be creative?.md

 Does A.I. can be creative?
 Can A.I. produce a novelty?
 First, if you give the machine all moves that were done by humans, you will see no novelty.
 What about supervized learning?
 We first need to define what is the implicit space of possibilities for a machine.
 If we understand it as the result that it will return during the learning process, then it will itself produce novelties by trials and errors.
 Such as a human making a random move on a board and evaluate it afterwards.
 There is a very thin chance that it discovers a novelty that he will adopts, but after millions of try, it is possible.
 This is what the A.I. does, however it need rules.

 Chess players find some moves they find interesting in chess games between computers.
 They are novelties (to them).
 Therefore, humans, thanks to A.I. can be better at chess, because it opens new possibilities.
 But, chess is easy because there are explicit mathematical rules.

-In art, there are no rules.

-Without the notion of an implicit space of possibilities, there is no notion of novelty.
-In doing so, the machine builds its own space of implicit novelties.

-If you are a human and you want to play chess, you will need to do like others and train to make good  moves.
-A.I. is not capable of constructing an implicit space of possibilities .

-contextual and historicity

-A novelty is therefore something that is outside this implicit space of possibilities.
-It is therefore specific to individual chess players.

-A novelty is something that cannot
-With this notion in hand, what is a novelty?
-A novelty is therefore something that is
+The outcome is "winning" or not.
+This is not art.
+A machine  can easily learn how to play perfectly the game.
+In fact, the pre-possibility space is very small.

+In art, there are no rules and the pre-possibility is so large and outcome so nuanced that machine will never be able to explore possibilities for us.
+"Rules" evolve, which means that there are no rules like in physics.
+However, it depends on what we consider as art.
+If we consider as art what machines suggests whitout proper thinking, it will become the way we institutionalize art.
+Is it worth it?
+We need to ask each other if we consider this art?
+Marketing and industrials making those technologies will push in favor of this.
+Can you find in the history of arts, in practice, arguments to tip the favot in favor of a choice?